04

 The Invisibles of the Issue

-Taking into account these invisibles, we the possible areas of intervention we could explore.
+Taking into account these invisibles, we investigated the possible areas of intervention we could explore.
 To faciliate this process, we dove back into our research and developed a series of leading questions that would be used to frame our approach.
 After a rapid brainstorming session where we generated as many leading questions as possible, we grouped all of our queries before finalizing on our main 4.

 Image of the leading questions chosen